 - Show students that it is possible – and advantageous – to grow food that doesn’t need chemical fertilizers, pesticides, or other artificial inputs.

 Field trips are optionally TEKS relevant and geared toward your subject and larger curriculum.
-Whether you’re part of a home school group or a public school, we can accommodate your pedagogy.
+Whether you’re part of a girl scout troop, home school group or a public school, we can accommodate your pedagogy.

 Interested visiting Blackwood for your next field trip?
 Please see our field trip options below and complete a request form.